Multipartite entanglement in a microwave frequency comb

-Our JPA is a lumped-element LC circuit (see Fig.~\ref{fig:physics_schematic}), where the inductor is replaced by a superconducting quantum interference device (SQUID).
-The JPA is over-coupled at the signal port to a circulator which separates incoming and outgoing modes in two transmission lines, with the outgoing modes connected to a cryogenic low-noise amplifier.
-The second port is inductively coupled, through which we apply a time-varying flux pump to modulate the circuit inductance.
-A static flux bias is also applied through the second port to shift the JPA resonance frequency down to $\omega_0 \approx 2 \pi \cdot \SI{4.3}{GHz}$.
+Our JPA is a lumped-element LC circuit (see Fig.~\ref{fig:physics_schematic}) cooled to \SI{10}{mK}, where the inductor is replaced by a superconducting quantum interference device (SQUID).
+The JPA is over-coupled at the signal port to a circulator which separates incoming and outgoing modes in two transmission lines, with the outgoing modes connected through a double isolator to a cryogenic low-noise amplifier.
+The second port is inductively coupled to the SQUID loop, through which we apply a time-varying flux pump to modulate the circuit inductance.
 The flux pump together with the flux bias permit a 3-wave mixing process, known to amplify small signals and generate two-mode squeezing \cite{Roy2016}.
 The over-coupled linewidth of the JPA resonance is $\kappa_\text{total} = 2\pi \cdot \SI{124}{MHz}$.

-Noise quadrature data are collected by a digital multi-frequency lockin that simultaneously demodulates at several frequencies which are integer multiples of the measurement bandwidth.
-We measure the \textit{IQ}-quadratures of up to 64 evenly-spaced frequencies without Fourier leakage.
-The measurement is facilitated by directly digitizing in the second Nyquist zone, granting access to the 2.5-5 GHz band without analog mixers.
-Analog filters at the input reduce the effect of aliasing.
+Noise quadrature data are collected by a digital multi-frequency lockin that simultaneously demodulates at many frequencies, each being an integer multiple of the measurement bandwidth.
+We measure the \textit{IQ}-quadratures of up to 64 evenly-spaced frequencies with no Fourier leakage between the demodulated frequencies.
+The measurement is facilitated by directly digitizing in the second Nyquist zone, granting access to the \SI{2.5}{} -- \SI{5}{GHz} band without analog mixers.
+Analog bandpass filters at the lockin input reduce the effect of aliasing.
 The digital multi-frequency lockin's clock is the reference oscillation for our external microwave generator which supplies the flux pump.
-For additional details, see the Supplemental material.
+For additional details, see the Supplementary materials, which includes Refs.~\cite{intermodulation_products, tholenRSI_2011, imp_manual, Jolin2020, Mariantoni2010, Tholen_thesis, Clerk2010, Caves1982, Pastore2019, diamond2016, agrawal2018, diff_evolution, scipy_kurtosis, scipy_skewness, Gardiner1985, Hong2016Apr, Huber2010May, Shalm2013Jan, Teh2014Dec, Guhne2009Apr, Aoki2003Aug, Serafini2017Oct, Hyllus2006Apr}.